Credit card protection with Section 75

 No, if you use your credit card to make a cash withdrawal, the money you spend won’t be covered by Section 75.
 This is because there’s no link between the credit card provider and the retailer.

-It’s a good idea to avoid using your credit card for cash withdrawals anyway, as you’re likely to be charged a fee and interest from the moment you take the money out.
+It’s a good idea to avoid using your credit card for cash withdrawals anyway.
+If you do, you’re likely to be charged a fee and interest from the moment you take out the money.

-Is there a time limit on making a Section 75 claim?
+Is there a Section 75 time limit for making a claim?

 You can make a Section 75 claim for up to six years from the date of the credit card purchase.